 GORD STOBBE from Chezzetcook, NS

-Master fiddler and recently appointed to the Order Of Canada, Gord is a recipient of the Lifetime Achievement Award from the Canadian Grand Masters Fiddling Association for “outstanding contribution to Old-Time Fiddling in Canada”.
+Master fiddler and member of the Order Of Canada, Gord is a recipient of the Lifetime Achievement Award from the Canadian Grand Masters Fiddling Association for “outstanding contribution to Old-Time Fiddling in Canada”.
 Former host of “Up Home Tonight”, Gord was commissioned to compose and record scores for CBC radio dramas.
 He is an inspiring teacher, and has been inducted into the Nova Scotia Country Music Hall Of Fame as a Pioneer In Music.
 He has also received the ECMA Stompin’ Tom Award for his long-term contributions to music.

 Sunday mornings were all about music when Tahnis was growing up.
 At 5 years old she started playing the violin and performing with her family as The Cunningham Family Band.
 Over the years they have performed across Canada and through Europe.
 Now, Tahnis lives in Regina, Saskatchewan where she teaches fiddle and guitar at “Music in the House.”
 She performs in a duo with Ray Bell, and has become known for her energetic fiddle style as well as her warm and intimate vocals.